Continued from Thailand – Laos: Day 4 – Part 4 – Review of Maggie Guesthouse and Journey to Hua Hin. For pre-travel, please refer here.

 Presumably, it is a work of art that uses candles.
 Luckily there is no middle finger, hahaha!
 I think this stall is already at the end of the 2nd part of Night Market street.

-I’m still looking for a Muslim food stall but it doesn’t seem to be there.
+I’m still looking for a Muslim food stall, but it doesn’t seem to be there.
 Coincidentally, at the end of the road, we came across two veiled women passing by.
 I also asked in sign language.
-They don’t seem to understand my sign language.
+Unfortunately, they don’t seem to understand my sign language.
 Meanwhile, an uncle reprimanded us and showed us his stall.

 Among the side dishes that we ordered here.
 If you keep walking on the road behind Tatie, you will meet Hua Hin train station.

-On the next trip, we had to face the Night Market again and step back to the main entrance.
-After all, there’s nothing interesting other than the Hua Hin train station at the main road at the back of the 2nd section.
+We had to face the Night Market again and step back to the main entrance on the next trip.
+After all, nothing is interesting other than the Hua Hin train station at the main road’s back of the 2nd section.

 Time for shopping for light and easy-to-carry items.
 Tatie came across a shop selling earrings and bracelets.
 As for the pictures below, it is for reference for female travelers reading this blog.
 If you want to buy, bargain as much as you can.
-But, after bargaining, do not reject the offer and stepped away.
-It’s kinda rude.
+But after bargaining, do not reject the offer and stepped away.
+It’s quite rude.

-While I was waiting for Tatie at the store, of course as a man I wasn’t interested in all these earrings and bracelets.
-I tried to entertain myself and invited Aqif to look at the shop next door.
+While I was waiting for Tatie at the store, of course, as a man, I wasn’t interested in all these earrings and bracelets.
+So I tried to entertain myself and invited Aqif to look at the shop next door.